 Learn how BMS controls can prolong the life expectancy of your HVAC plant equipment

-BMS helps to prolong the life expectancy of HVAC equipment which reduces replacement cost and waste to landfill
+BMS helps to prolong the life expectancy of HVAC equipment, which reduces replacement costs and waste to landfill

 BMS controls monitor and manage your building HVAC plant and equipment to ensure that it is running efficiently and reliably.

 - Our BMS experts build alarms into BMS strategies which inform your personnel about problems to your plant

 - Our BMS experts develop strategies which are able to detect changes to building conditions outside of agreed limits; leaving this undetected could put strain on your plant.

 - BMS strategies are able to detect unpredictable changes on a seasonal basis and make essential changes automatically, reducing the pressure on your plant.

 - Our BMS services include Planned and Preventative Maintenance (PPM) planning which manage plant run hours and measure system changes.
 These may include detection of dirty filters in ventilation systems, which reduces unforeseen breakdowns.

 The American Society of Heating American Society of Heating and Air-Conditioning Engineers (ASHAE) has published a useful document which lists the life expectancy of HVAC plant.

 - Heat pumps – up to 19 years